viveknarang/krama-AI/README.md

 [![Build Status](https://travis-ci.org/viveknarang/kramaAPI.svg?branch=master)](https://travis-ci.org/viveknarang/kramaAPI)

-# Krama AI - A blazing-fast headless E-commerce AI platform
+# Krama AI - A blazing fast E-commerce AI platform

+## Introduction

 This API provides you with several options to maintain your product catalog and search products in your catalog.

 With this API, you can create, update and delete products in your product catalog.
 The API automatically manages the product groups for you.
 The product group is identified by the groupID field (i.e. all the products with the same groupID are combined in a single product group).
 While the API allows you to get and delete product groups by groupID, the API does not allow you to directly modify the product groups.
 The only way to modify product groups is to use API endpoints for individual products.
 With this approach, the API tries to ensure that the data is not corrupted.
 When you delete a product group, all the products in the group are also automatically deleted.

 <aside class="notice">
 It is important to understand the concept of product groups.
 For search quality and other advanced features provided by our platform, products are grouped to form product groups.
 These product groups are essentially a product with different variations.
 Example: A shirt can be of multiple sizes and/or colors.
 So all of the variations of this shirt are grouped to form a product group.
 </aside>

 The search API is fairly powerful too.
 It allows features like search on a specific field or a set of fields.
 The search API responds with product groups where the query matches certain fields.
 Search API also allows you to select the standard facets to be included in the API response.
 In addtion to the features mentioned above, the API automatically syncs the search index with changes in products/product groups, **in real-time**.
 Also, for efficiency and speed, the search and GET product/productgroup endpoints are cached.
 Upon any updates, the cache is updated as well.